Our sister city

 1989 - Parkes Shire Council delegation visits Coventry.

-2000 - Parkes Shire Council delegation visits Coventry (referred to in detail).
+2000 - Parkes Shire Council delegation visits Coventry,

 2001 - Visit to Parkes by 16 person delegation from Coventry City Council and local soccer team for Australia Day and Centenary of Federation Celebrations.